willu47/ExpertElicitation/README.md

 I will update the code as time goes on, and intend to make it more general and applicable to datasets other than that provided in data.txt.

+Before using each .R file, be sure to update the working directory line ` setwd("/Users/Will2/repository/expertelicitation")` to that relevant for your own system.

-h2.
-Contents of the repository
+## Contents of the repository

 The repository contains the following files:

 * 3 .R files which contain (largely duplicated) code that plot
-* * The weighted pool of oil price
+    * The weighted pool of oil price
-* * Box plots of all six parameters investigated
+    * Box plots of all six parameters investigated
-* * Density and box plots of all six parameters
+    * Density and box plots of all six parameters
 * 4 .txt files in tab-delimited format that contain data
-* * Plot labels
+    * Plot labels
-* * Weights for computing the weighted pool
+    * Weights for computing the weighted pool
-* * Categories
+    * Categories
-* * The main data file which includes all the distribution data
+    * The main data file which includes all the distribution data